dimitriaatos/prepared/main.typ

   = Evaluation study <evaluation>
   A small scale perceptual study, involving 8 trained musicians was conducted for evaluating the results and intermediate decisions of the paper.
+  The musicians had experience with several instruments, including the guitar and other stringed instruments.
   The study consisted of several perceptual experiments each with a different goal.

   == Touched string effect on arbitrary sounds
-  This part of the study employed the Action-Object paradigm @conan_intuitive_2014, which posits that everyday sounds contain auditory cues that convey information about both the action that produced the sound and the object involved in that action.
+  This part of the study employed the action/object paradigm @conan_intuitive_2014, which posits that everyday sounds contain auditory cues that convey information about both the action that produced the sound and the object involved in that action.
   The primary aim was to investigate whether participants could accurately identify both the action and the object associated with a series of sounds where multiphonics and harmonics where applied.
   Participants where asked to describe the action and the object they perceived to be the source of the sound.